-Some of the contents of the operational guidance are verified by the Evaluation Activities in Section 5.1 Security Functional Requirements and evaluation of the TOE according to the [CEM].
+Some of the contents of the operational guidance are verified by the Evaluation Activities in Section 5.1 Security Functional Requirements and evaluation of the TOE according to the [CEM] .
 The following additional information is also required:

-- If cryptographic functions are provided by the TOE, the operational guidance shall contain instructions for configuring the cryptographic engine associated with the evaluated configuration of the TOE.
-It shall provide a warning to the administrator that use of other cryptographic engines was not evaluated nor tested during the CC evaluation of the TOE. - If the TOE supports firmware updates, the documentation must describe the process for verifying updates to the TOE by verifying a digital signature this may be done by the TOE or the underlying platform.
+If cryptographic functions are provided by the TOE, the operational guidance shall contain instructions for configuring the cryptographic engine associated with the evaluated configuration of the TOE.
+It shall provide a warning to the administrator that use of other cryptographic engines was not evaluated nor tested during the CC evaluation of the TOE.

+cryptographic engines was not evaluated nor tested during the CC evaluation of the IOE.

+If the TOE supports firmware updates, the documentation must describe the process for verifying updates to the TOE by verifying a digital signature - this may be done by the TOE or the underlying platform.
 The evaluator will verify that this process includes the following steps: Instructions for obtaining the update itself.
 This should include instructions for making the update accessible to the TOE (e.g., placement in a specific directory).

 Instructions for initiating the update process, as well as discerning whether the process was successful or unsuccessful.
 This includes generation of the hash/digital signature.